 And finally, we will be looking to commence a significant piece of communication and engagement on this work across the Trust.
-We have held off on this as we have needed to verv much focus on responding to COVID and ensuring operational delivery over the last
+We have held off on this as we have needed to very much focus on responding to COVID and ensuring operational delivery over the last

 Staff Networks are a key mechanism for the Trust to engage with our workforce on issues that are important to them.
-On 11 March 2021, we will be holding a Staff Network I when the trust is the staff Network I were that are important to them.
-On 11 March 2021, we will be holding a Staff Network I were that are important to them.
-On the staff Network chairs (Disability, BAME, LGPT) how we will get there collect.
+On 11 March 2021, we will be holding a Staff Network Event.
+The event, attended by Staff Network chairs (Disability, BAME.
+I CPT Health and Wellbeing), executive lead sponsors and other to space to reflect on why the Networks exist how we will get there collection.